Andy916/task-manager/README.md

 │                           ├── JwtUtil.java             # JWT token generation and validation
 │                           ├── JwtAuthFilter.java       # Filter (intercepts requests, validates tokens)
 │                           └── SecurityConfig.java      # Security configuration
-└── pom.xml                                             # Maven configuration
+├── Dockerfile                                          # Docker configuration for deployment └── pom.xml                                             # Maven configuration
 ```

-## 🔄 How It Works
+## 📄 How It Works

 ### Authentication Flow
 1. User sends `POST /auth/register` with username and password
 2. `AuthService` hashes the password with BCrypt and saves user to database
-3. `JwtUtil` generates a JWT token containing the username
+3. `JwtUtil` generates a JWT token containing the username (valid for 24 hours)
 4. Token is returned to the user

 ### Request Flow for Protected Endpoints